Psychosocial Pressures

 Understanding is the natural structural pressure because to take risks without knowing what they are would be self-destructive.

-However, in terms of operating the component groups, it seems that effective understanding requires follow through via performance.
+However, in terms of operating the component groups, it seems that a proper understanding requires follow through via performance and effective execution.

 G3: Handling Exposure

-Performance is the natural structural pressure given the focus is speaking up in a way that seeks to be effective and, inevitably, being judged by others.
+Performance is the natural structural pressure given the focus is speaking up in a way that seeks to be effective and can withstand being criticized and judged by others.

-However, in terms of operating the component groups, it seems that you can only perform well if you are strongly driven by certainty.
+However, in terms of operating the component groups, it seems that you can only perform well if certainty provides the necessary support.

 G4: Managing Exchanges

-Certainty is the natural structural pressure because you need a conviction that any exchange is worthwhile or there will be an inability to proceed.
+Certainty is the natural structural pressure because you need a conviction that any exchange is worthwhile or there will be a reluctance to proceed.

 However, in terms of operating the component groups, it seems that certainty has to be complemented by acceptability for yourself and the other party or there will be no exchange.